b-steve/ascr/README.md

 2. The source locations of the detected cues are not observed, and so the extent of the survey area that is monitored by the acoustic detectors is not known.

 Spatial capture-recapture (SCR) models appear well-suited to overcoming these challenges.
-SCR estimates detectability across the survey area, and so cues that have not been detected for can be accounted for in the estimation of density.
+SCR estimates detectability across the survey area, and so it is possible to estimate the density of cues that have not been detected.
 Furthermore, SCR accounts for the cues' unknown source locations by modelling these as latent variables.
 However, data from acoustic surveys are a little different to "typical" SCR data (for example, that use cameras or physical traps to detect individuals):

 1. It is often cues (rather than individuals) that are the unit of detection.